rishikor123/gsc/README.md

 # 🍪 Smart Cookies: A Predictive Approach to Girl Scout Cookie Sales

-> A hybrid, multi-model machine learning system that forecasts Girl Scout cookie demand at the **troop and cookie-type level**, replacing a legacy method that explained only ~10% of sales variability — and unlocking an estimated **$1.09M** in value for Girl Scouts of Central Indiana.
+> A full-stack web application that forecasts Girl Scout cookie demand at the **troop and cookie-type level** using a hybrid, multi-model machine learning system — replacing a legacy method that explained only ~10% of sales variability and unlocking an estimated **$1.09M** in value for Girl Scouts of Central Indiana.

 **Presented at the INFORMS Analytics Conference and the Purdue Undergraduate Research Conference (2nd Place, Applied Analytics Impact).**